 Regular HEAP:

-The Ohio Department of Development and Direction Home Akron Canton Area Agency on Aging and Disabilities want to remind senior citizens in Ohio that assistance is available to help with their home energy bills.
-The Home Energy Assistance Program (HEAP) helps Ohioans at or below 175 percent of the federal poverty guidelines pay their heating bills.
+The Ohio Department of Development and Direction Home Akron Canton Area Agency on Aging & Disabilities want to remind older Ohioans that assistance is available to help with their home energy bills.
+The Home Energy Assistance Program (HEAP) helps Ohioans at or below 175% of the Federal Poverty Guidelines for a household of up to seven members and 60% of State Median Income for a household of eight or more members to pay their heating bills.

 Applied directly to the customer’s utility or bulk fuel bill, the benefit can help manage heating costs.
-Senior citizens may go to their local Area Agency on Aging office for help with assembling the required documents and completing their HEAP application.
-Senior citizens may also visit www.energyhelp.ohio.gov to apply online or to download a copy of the application.
+Older Ohioans may go to their local Area Agency on Aging office for help with assembling the required documents and completing their HEAP application.
+They may also visit www.energyhelp.ohio.gov to apply online or to download a copy of the application.

 When applying, individuals need to have copies of the following documents: